ibm-cloud-docs/log-analysis/tutorials/kube.md

 1. Provision an instance of the {{site.data.keyword.la_full_notm}} service.
 With this step, you configure a centralized log management system where log data is hosted on {{site.data.keyword.cloud_notm}}.
 2. Provision a cluster on the {{site.data.keyword.containerlong_notm}}.
 Kubernetes v1.9+ clusters are supported.
-3. Configure the LogDNA agent on every worker (node) in a cluster.
+3. Configure the logging agent on every worker (node) in a cluster.

 ![LogDNA component overview on the {{site.data.keyword.cloud_notm}}](../images/kube.png "LogDNA component overview on the {{site.data.keyword.cloud_notm}}")